Before anything else, there are two things you need to know about WordPress:

 Image Source: Francesca Jordan

-I’m professional blogger from India.
-CEO & Founder of @copyproblogger.
-10+ years experienced in internet marketing, search engine optimization, social media and affiliate marketing.
-You can follow me on twitter @copyproblogger .
+Prasenjit, one of part-time blogger and SEO expert, CEO & Founder of @copyproblogger.
+10+ years experience in internet marketing, search engine optimization, social media and affiliate marketing.
+Helping small business owners/blogger for white hat outreach backlink building with a very low-cost.
+You can follow on twitter @copyproblogger .